Planning a food tour of London? Right this way...

 Bustling, lantern-strewn Chinatown is one of London’s most joyful neighbourhoods.
 Head here for speakeasies, Chinese supermarkets and fabulous restaurants - and if you’re in the market for dim sum, look no further than lunch at Dumplings’ Legend.
 You’ll pass by the chefs at work in the open kitchen before settling down at a paper-topped table for fresh, juicy dumplings of all shapes and sizes.
 But the stars of the show are their Xiaolongbao - soupy, delicate little morsels of joy you won’t be able to get enough of.

 Head to this thousand-year-old market (yes, thousand) to stroll through stalls bubbling with paella, fresh pasta, cheese, ales, sizzling sausages and freshly baked bread.
-Just be sure to stop by Richard Haward’s for the freshest, plumpest oysters in town.
+Just be sure to stop by Richard Haward’s for the freshest, plumpest oysters in town to make the most of London food tours.

 For a taste of the sun-drenched home cooking of the Caribbean, Cottons is a great place to start.
-The menu is bright and enticing, but we recommend beginning with their colourful mezze - a medley of saltfish fritters, chilli shrimps, tabbouleh salad, jerk chicken, chickpea curry, grilled roti.
+The menu is bright and enticing, but we recommend beginning with their colourful mezze - a medley of saltfish fritters, chilli shrimps, tabbouleh salad, jerk chicken, chickpea curry and grilled roti.
 Goes down swimmingly with a couple of Killer Duppys.
-When you know, you know.

 When it comes to Indian food, London has it all, from slap-up Anglo-Indian dining rooms to fine dining and spice-spiked street food.
 But for something truly exceptional, get yourself to Rasa.
 You’ll have a choice of the vegetarian, meat or fish restaurant outposts of this South Indian mini-chain, but our personal favourite is the pink-tinged spot in Stoke Newington.
 Everything (and we mean everything) on the menu is worth trying - bursting with flavour and cooked using classic recipes and a deep respect for ingredients.
 Our advice?
 Order as much as possible - just don’t miss the giant, crisp, masala potato-filled dosa.
 You’ll thank us later.